gap-packages/agt/README.md

 [![codecov](https://codecov.io/gh/rhysje00/agt/branch/master/graph/badge.svg)](https://codecov.io/gh/rhysje00/agt)
 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/rhysje00/agt/master)

-# The GAP package agt
+# The AGT package for GAP

-The agt package provides a library of strongly regular graphs on at most 40 vertices.
-It also provides functions to analyse strongly regular and other kinds of graphs.
+The AGT package contains a methods used for the determination of  various algebraic and regularity properties of graphs, as well as certain substructures of graphs.
+The package also contains a library of strongly regular graphs, intended to be a useful resource for computational experiments.

 ## Documentation